Skip to topmenuSkip to main navigationSkip to main content

 • You only have to think about it once a week.

-• You know when you'll have your period.
+• You know exactly when you'll have your bleed.

-• You can delay your period by skipping your patch-free week.
+• You can postpone the bleeding by skipping the patch-free week.

-• The patch is even reliable when you’re vomiting or have diarrhoea.
+• The contraceptive patch is even reliable if you vomit or have diarrhoea.

 Disadvantages:

-• When you start using patches, there may be side effects.
+• When you start using patches, you might have side effects like headaches and tender breasts.

 • You could forget to start wearing a new patch.